tnichols217/notes/APCSP/PT Written Response.md

       3. Then, provide a written response that does both of the following:
          Describes in general what the identified procedure does and how it contributes to the overall functionality of the program.
       4. Explains in detailed steps how the algorithm implemented in the identified procedure works.
 Your explanation must be detailed enough for someone else to recreate it.

-0 words

-3 d.

-Provides a written response that does all three of the following:
+   4. Provides a written response that does all three of the following:
       Approx. 200 words (for all subparts of 3d combined)

-i.

-Describes two calls to the procedure identified in written response 3c.
+      1. Describes two calls to the procedure identified in written response 3c.
 Each call must pass a different argument(s) that causes a different segment of code in the algorithm to execute.

-First call:
+         1. First call:

-0 words

-Second call:
+         2. Second call:

-0 words

-ii.

-Describes what condition(s) is being tested by each call to the procedure.
+      2. Describes what condition(s) is being tested by each call to the procedure.

-Condition(s) tested by first call:
+         1. Condition(s) tested by first call:

-0 words

-Condition(s) tested by second call:
+         2. Condition(s) tested by second call:

-0 words

-iii.
+      3.

 Identifies the result of each call.